cyralinc/terraform-provider-cyral/docs/data-sources/sidecar_instance_ids.md

 page_title: "cyral_sidecar_instance_ids Data Source - terraform-provider-cyral"
 subcategory: ""
 description: |-
-    ~> DEPRECATED This data source was deprecated.
+    ~> DEPRECATED This data source has been deprecated.
 It will be removed in the next major version of the provider.
 Use the data source cyral_sidecar_instance instead
 ---

 # cyral_sidecar_instance_ids (Data Source)

-~> **DEPRECATED** This data source was deprecated.
+~> **DEPRECATED** This data source has been deprecated.
 It will be removed in the next major version of the provider.
 Use the data source `cyral_sidecar_instance` instead

 ## Example Usage